Money & Your Mental Health

 Do you lie awake at night tossing and turning over unpaid bills, feel your anxiety levels rise when you log into your bank account or feel overwhelmed at the thought of your debt?

 If you answered yes to any of the above, you’re not alone.
-According to a 2018 study, at least 44% of Canadians believe their financial state impacts their mental health in a negative way.
+According to the Financial Consumer Agency of Canada, at least 48% of Canadians say they have lost sleep because of their financial situation and many believe their financial state impacts their mental health in a negative way.
 With so many financial pressures burdening our every day lives, it’s no wonder our mental health has been affected.